 8th grade Science focuses on Life Sciences and introduces the concept of scientific inquiry through laboratories.
 It examines the wonders of living organisms and the complexity of cellular structure and function, organization of living organisms, and the interaction of life forms.
 Students are able to apply this scientific knowledge to their daily life and discuss its effect on the world at large.
 The highlight of 8th grade is the study of body systems through hands-on labs, dissections and guest speakers.

 6th grade math combines the practice of foundational math skills with an exploration of basic pre-algebraic and geometric concepts.
-Topics include: whole number operations, integer, decimal, fraction, and percent computation; variables and variable expressions; data displays; congruence; similarity; and geometric figures.
+Topics include whole number operations, integer, decimal, fraction, percent computation, variables and variable expressions, data displays, congruence, similarity, and geometric figures.

 In 8th grade, Algebra I builds on the work accomplished in Pre-Algebra.
 Students explore increasingly complex linear functions and equation and inequality manipulation including solving systems of equations and inequalities.
 Students also explore exponential and quadratic equations, FOILing and factoring, and properties of exponents.
 Geometry

 This class is an introduction to artistic creativity.
-This class introduces the elements and principals of design and teaches basic drawing painting and sculpting skills so that students can understand process ands materials.
-The goal is to help students move through multistep development of an idea in order to develop creative problem solving, idea generation and artistic expression.
-This class will not only provide them with the tools for artistic expression in their personal life but will also lay the foundation of skills they will need for for jobs in the art field as well as jobs in design and engineering.
+This class introduces the elements and principals of design and teaches basic drawing painting and sculpting skills so that students can understand process and materials.
+The goal is to help students move through the multistep development of an idea to develop creative problem solving, idea generation and artistic expression.
+This class will not only provide them with the tools for artistic expression in their personal life but will also lay the foundation of skills they will need for jobs in the art field as well as jobs in design and engineering.

 At YHIS, we believe that co-curricular activities are an important part of education that extends beyond the classroom.
 Co-curricular activities provide motivation for learning, character building, physical growth and creativity while developing confidence and educating the whole child.
 Students are encouraged to participate and explore all opportunities that interest them.
 Students who are involved in Co-curricular opportunities become more invested in the school experience, therefore increasing the opportunity for higher academic performance and social well-being.